 Tentative schedule 2- 28 November, 2022|Sat-Mon-Wed | 06:00 pm - 9:30 pm (40 hours) (Batch-3)

 Theoretical perspective of qualitative research, Concept and importance of qualitative research and different qualitative research approaches, Scope and areas of using qualitative research as a complementary approach to quantitative design, Conceptualizing and writing a qualitative research protocol, Selecting a qualitative research topic, What we know about the qualitative research topic: literature search and managing references with Zotero, Sampling in qualitative research, preparing qualitative data collection guideline, Different data collection techniques: interview, group discussion and observation, Practice sessions (if possible) on interview, group discussion and observation, Preparing transcripts, Qualitative data management and analysis, use of software R package for Qualitative Data Analysis (RQDA), Ethical issues in qualitative research, How to write, submit a qualitative research article for publication and how to respond to the review of the article, Validity, reliability and limitation of qualitative research, How to review a qualitative research article, Presentation of a protocol in a group (around 30 minutes for each presentation).

 Research- Consultancy and Guidance

-We are planning to form a research group from the participants we train and provide services such as consultancy in protocol development, organizing and carrying out research work (both qualitative and quantitative), data analysis (SPSS or Stata), and report writing.
+We are forming a research group from the participants we train and will provide services such as guidance in protocol development, organizing and carrying out research work (both qualitative and quantitative), help in data analysis (SPSS or Stata), and report writing.
+If you are interested in mental health service and research please join us hitting the button MHGI.
 We have a plan to form an ethical review committee to assist research works in near future.
 At present we are discussing with relevant others about the possibility.